stashed/stash/docs/workloads.md

+> New to Stash?
+Please start with [here](/docs/tutorial.md).

 # Supported Workloads

-Stash suuports the following types of Kubernetes workloads.
+Stash suports the following types of Kubernetes workloads.

 ## Deployments
 To backup a Deployment, create a Restic with matching selectors.
 You can find the full working demo in [examples folder](/docs/examples/workloads/deployment.yaml).